 Hidden Cameras, Audio Bugs, and GPS Devices in Louisiana: Are You Being Watched?
 Is It Legal?

 Hidden camera stories are all over the news.
 From Airbnb locations to Starbucks to fire stations, there’s really no place that we could consider truly safe from such a terrible invasion of privacy: people in their most vulnerable or intimate times are being watched and often recorded.
-Even if you don’t stay in Airbnbs or hotels or use the bathroom in a public place, that doesn’t mean you’re safe.
+Even if you don’t stay in Airbnbs, rentals or hotels or use the bathroom in a public place, that does not mean you’re safe.
 Someone could be using hidden cameras, audio devices, or a GPS device (or a combination of these items) to know where you are, what you’re doing, and what you’re saying (or even texting).
 These devices could be hidden in your Louisiana home, business, or even your car or boat.

 Hidden Camera Use in Louisiana